 Michael Hoeflich holds degrees from Haverford College, Cambridge University and Yale Law School.
 He taught at the University of Illinois from 1980-1988, was dean of the Syracuse University College of Law from 1988-1994, and was dean at the University of Kansas School of Law from 1994-2000.
 Hoeflich is the author or editor of more than 15 books and 115 articles.
-He is director of the M.S. in Homeland Security: Law & Policy degree program at KU Law and principal investigator on a five-year, $1.5 million Intelligence Community Centers for Academic Excellence grant to the University of Kansas.
+He previously served as the director of the M.S. in Homeland Security: Law & Policy degree program at KU Law.
+He is the principal investigator on a five-year, $1.5 million Intelligence Community Centers for Academic Excellence grant to the University of Kansas.

 Hoeflich is a fellow of the Royal Historical Society, a member of the American Antiquarian Society and the Kansas Correspondent of the Selden Society.
 He was awarded an honorary degree (LL.D.) by Baker University in 2003.

 - Legal History

 J.D., Yale, 1979; M.A. (by Grace), Ph.D., Cambridge, 1976, 2001; B.A., M.A., Haverford College, 1973.

 Copyright, Law and the Arts, Legal History, Professional Responsibility

 Associate, Cravath, Swaine & Moore, New York City 1979-80; Assistant Professor, Illinois 1981-84; Associate Professor 1984-86; Professor and University Scholar 1986-88; Dean & Professor of Law & History, Syracuse 1988-94; Professor of Law, Kansas since 1994; Dean, Kansas 1994-2000; John H. & John M. Kane Professor of Law, 1997-present.

 American Law Institute; Selden Society; Editor, Law & History Review, 1988-89; Editor, Roman Legal Tradition, 2002-present.